mannyrivera2010/aml-suite/CONTRIBUTING.md

 # How to contribute

-Third-party patches are essential for keeping continuing to evolve Ozone.
-The core development team can't work all the request for features across the myriad configurations for running Ozone.
+Third-party patches are essential for keeping continuing to evolve aml.
+The core development team can't work all the request for features across the myriad configurations for running aml.
 We want to keep it as easy as possible to contribute changes that get things working in your environment without breaking things in others.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Setup your development environment [Setup Local Environment](https://github.com/aml-development/ozp-documentation/wiki/Setup-Local-Environment)
+* Setup your development environment [Setup Local Environment](https://github.com/aml-development/aml-documentation/wiki/Setup-Local-Environment)
 * Submit a ticket for your issue, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.